How to travel Malawi like a local!

 - Mpani (mice on a stick)

-3. Eat out in local restaurants and try:
+3. Eat out in local restaurants and try – Traditional African Dishes

-- Nsima and Chicken (Nsima= porridge made from maize or cassava meal and water)
+- Chicken and Nsima (Nsima= porridge made from maize or cassava meal and water)

-4. Let a local show you how to play the Malawians favourite game “Bawo”
+4. Let a local show you how to play “Bawo”

 6. Chat to as many locals as possible and make friends with them

-Soon I am adding a post and vlog about “How to speak Chichewa” with a few expressions you might need when traveling Malawi.
+Chichewa is the most widely known language of Malawi.
+Here you can find my post and video about “How to speak Chichewa” with a few words and phrases you might need when traveling Malawi.

-9. Take pictures and videos with the local kids
+9. Take pictures and videos with the local Malawian kids

 Everywhere we stopped we did that.
 The kids loved being photographed.